dotnet-labs/JwtAuthDemo/README.md

 docker-compose up --build --remove-orphans
 ```

+Then visit [http://localhost:8080](http://localhost:8080) for the app, and [https://localhost:5001](https://localhost:5001) for Swagger document for the web API project.

-You can also move the folders around to consolidate the solution to be one ASP.NET Core web app using SPA service.
+**NOTE:** You can also move the folders around to consolidate the solution as one ASP.NET Core web app using the SPA service.

 ## Screenshots